img 5137

 Yamaha GT-2000L

 Here, we see the multi-layer particle board construction Yamaha used for the GT-2000.
-Not very fancy, but easy to laminate and machine, and actually quite a well-damped material and this thickness and scale.
-This is also where we see the drive and power supply circuits.
+Not fancy, but easy to laminate and machine, and a well-damped material at this thickness and scale.
+This is also where we see the two boards: control/drive and power supply.
 No need for ‘recapping’ at this stage, and certainly never with Suntan capacitors I’ve been seeing around the place a little too often for my liking.
+What is it with Suntan capacitors?
+Why anyone would buy those when you can get premium name-brand parts is completely beyond me.
+The dark brown board is the power supply, and this seems to be what Yamaha changed with the 2000L.

 Yamaha GT-2000L

-Even this baseboard that forms the removable bottom cover is a precision-machined and veneered piece that weighs a few kg!
+Even this removable bottom cover is a precision-machined and veneered piece that weighs a few kg.
+The bare chassis of the GT-2000/2000L weighs in at around 14kg – very impressive!

 Yamaha GT-2000L